as in storied or mannered thereafter.

 Giorgio Vasari was a sixteenth-century Italian painter whose greatest legacy is The Lives of the Artists, a collection of writings about Renaissance artists, their styles, their lives and their works.
-He considered the High Renaissance to be “art’s rebirth” and a “state of perfection,”* and he channeled his enthusiasm for the period’s artists, some of them his contemporaries and collaborators, into his then somewhat groundbreaking and by now timeless tome.
+He considered the High Renaissance to be “art’s rebirth” and a “state of perfection,”* and he channeled his enthusiasm for the period’s artists into his then somewhat groundbreaking and by now timeless tome.

 Alice Lynn McMichael is a PhD candidate in Byzantine art history.
 As such, she takes issue with Vasari’s comment that Byzantine art was “awkward” in style.
-She has a BFA in graphic design and worked as an art director in magazines before her transition into writing about art.
-Her travel photographs were recently exhibited in Centotto’s Nautical Notes: Mari, Navi e Naufragi show, and she also blogs at 34 Encounters: Art, Travel, and the Middle Ages.
+She teaches art history and digital methods, using a variety of media- and data-related techniques.
+She also has a BFA in graphic design and worked as an art director in magazines before her transition into researching and writing about art.
+As an avid photographer and traveler, she examines ways that technology and artistic representation mediate our understanding of the past.